-Hailing from Ehime, Japan, Ayaka Kamei is a freelance dancer/teacher in NY and Japan.
+Born and raised in Ehime, Japan, Ayaka Kamei is a New York-based freelance dancer and teaching artist.

 Following her early training at Tatewaki Hiroko Ballet School, she graduated from Northern Ballet School in England as well as SUNY Purchase, where she graduated Summa Cum Laude with a President Award for Achievement in the Conservatory of Dance.
 She was selected to study abroad at Codarts in the Netherlands and Springboard Danse Montréal as well.

 Her choreographic experience includes works for Tatewaki Hiroko Ballet School, Newsteps Series, and Shapeshifter Lab with NY Japanese Women Jazz Composers.

 As a passionate teaching artist, she has had the pleasure of teaching ballet, contemporary and yoga classes in Japan and New York at places such as SUNY Purchase, Gibney Dance, 92NY, Chen Dance Center, Joffrey Ballet School, Central Park Dance, Greenwich Dance Studio, Dance Project of Washington Heights, Artistry Dance Project, Hariyama Ballet, Tatewaki Hiroko Ballet School, Musashino University, and more.

 She has been a part of the Dance Educational Laboratory (DEL) since 2021 and helped bring dance education to public schools throughout New York.

 Being a versatile dancer, she takes a contemporary approach to the traditional forms and emphasizes the importance of musicality and fluidity.
 Dancing is a source of happiness for her, and she is delighted to share it with everybody.

 She is a recipient of the Regional Cultural Award from the Ehime Cultural Association in 2017.